Davinism/MapMyTravels/docs/README.md

 ## Minimum Viable Product

-MayMyTravels is a web application built using Ruby on Rails and React/Redux and is inspired by MayMyRun.
+MapMyTravels is a web application built using Ruby on Rails and React/Redux and is inspired by MayMyRun.
 This application allows users to mark their traveling routes on Google Maps with some pertinent data, such as duration and budget, and creates a social networking platform